Last Updated on October 30, 2018

 There are some nights when the idea of cooking dinner and then slaving over a pile of post-meal dishes just seems impossible.
 This mostly happens on Mondays for us, but no day is truly safe.

 Limiting your meals to one pan doesn’t mean sacrificing flavor, either.
-We’ve got saffron-infused chicken and Spanish rice, and braised chuck roast with red wine and mushrooms.
-These easy, one pan meals deliver big, bold flavors.
+These easy, one-pan meals deliver big, bold flavors.

 One Pan Smoky Ribeye with Sweet Potato Hash

 Sometimes, you need a meal you can whip up in 20 minutes flat with barely any dishes.
-Instead of firing up a grilled cheese again, try this one pan smoky ribeye with sweet potato hash instead.
+Instead of firing up a grilled cheese again, try this one pan smoky ribeye with sweet potato hash.

 Ribeye cooks up quick with a 5-minute sear, then another 5 to 10 minutes in the oven.
-Alongside the ribeye is a sweet potato hash that is as autumnal as it gets, complete with shaved Brussels sprouts, cashews, dried cranberries, garlic, and feta cheese.
+Alongside the ribeye is a sweet potato hash complete with shaved Brussels sprouts, cashews, dried cranberries, garlic, and feta cheese.

 One Pot Chicken and Spanish Rice

-While one pot chicken and Spanish rice sounds like a dish you slave over, this recipe actually comes together in 40 minutes total.
+While one pot chicken and Spanish rice sounds like a lot of work, this recipe actually comes together in 40 minutes total.

-Saffron-infused chicken and rice simmers in a fragrant tomato broth, then gets topped with tangy green olives and fresh cilantro.
-Yeah, it’s a restaurant quality meal made with one pot and 40 minutes in your kitchen.
+Simmer saffron-infused chicken and rice in a fragrant tomato broth, then top it with tangy green olives and fresh cilantro.
+Minimal work, and a restaurant-worthy dish, all in 40 minutes.

-The greatest part of this meal is that it’s highly customizable: You can opt for long grain brown rice over white, just up your cooking time.
-You can use any variety of boneless, skinless chicken, so use what you have on hand.
-You can even cook this up in the Instant Pot if you’d like—after all, what’s an Instant Pot but a single, programmable pot.
+The best part: This meal is highly customizable.
+Opt for long-grain brown rice over white (just up your cooking time a bit).
+You can use any variety of boneless, skinless chicken, so toss in breasts, thighs, or a mix — whatever you have on hand.
+You can even cook this up in the Instant Pot if you like.

 Chicken and Black Bean Soup

-Soups are the ultimate one-pot meal, and this chicken and black bean soup is no exception.
+Soups are the ultimate one-pot meal, and this chicken and black bean soup really delivers.
 Simply sauté your seasoned veggies and chicken, then add black beans, diced tomatoes, honey, and stock.
-Simmer for one hour and you have a nourishing, southwestern meal.
+Simmer for an hour and you have a nourishing, southwestern meal.

 The spice blend of garlic, thyme, bay leaf, paprika, cumin, and chipotle powder really impart flavors of the southwest, while honey adds a touch of sweetness.